 15. Modak – Steamed Rice Dumplings

 If you search for Maharashtrian dessert recipes, you should add Modak to the list right away.
-It is a famous sweet dumpling of India’s Maharashtra state.
+It is a famous sweet dumpling from India’s Maharashtra state.
 You will find the yummy filling made from coconut and jaggery inside the rice or wheat flour shell.

 Fried and steamed Modak are two main types, but the steamed version is widely used.
 The Maharashtrians will eat steamed Modak with ghee.

-17. Sol Kadhi – Kokum Curry
+16. Sol Kadhi – Kokum-based Drink

 18. Basundi – Sweetened Condensed Milk

 Basundi is a sweet choice to refresh your taste buds after every meal.
 This Indian dessert is loved in Maharashtra, Gujarat, Tamil Nadu, and many other areas across India.